Vishal150494/Create-an-Image-Classifier/README.md

 - CUDA

 ### Steps to run the code
 - First download the datasets of images with flowers.
-You can use the followung link to download tha datasets.
+You can use the following link to download tha datasets.
   (http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html)
 - Once downloaded, load the datasets using `torchvision` and run the `Image Classifier Project`.
 This is the part one of this project.
 - The second part includes building the command line application.